gnosischain/documentation/docs/specs/bridges/eth-gc/multi-token-extension/how-to-transfer-tokens.md

 ![](</img/specs/bridges/image-73.png>)

-In the transferAndCall method enter the multi-token mediator contract address on the xDai chain (`0xf6A78083ca3e2a662D6dd1703c939c8aCE2e268d`), amount of tokens to transfer, and "0x" in the `_data` field.
+In the transferAndCall method enter the multi-token mediator contract address on the Gnosis Chain (`0xf6A78083ca3e2a662D6dd1703c939c8aCE2e268d`), amount of tokens to transfer, and "0x" in the `_data` field.
 Press Write to send the transaction.

 ![](</img/specs/bridges/image-74.png>)

 The MetaMask/NiftyWallet window will appear.
 Gas price should be 1 GWei, adjust if needed.
-Once the transaction is confirmed in the MetaMask/NiftyWallet, wait for verification by the xDai chain validators.
+Once the transaction is confirmed in the MetaMask/NiftyWallet, wait for verification by the Gnosis Chain validators.
 This is typically completed in a few seconds.

 Once the transaction is included in a block, the Arbitrary Message Bridge validators will wait for one more block.
-After that, they will collect confirmations in the xDai chain and transfer them to Ethereum.
+After that, they will collect confirmations in the Gnosis Chain and transfer them to Ethereum.
 The transaction sent by a validator to Ethereum will execute the request to unlock the tokens.

 You can monitor this process using [the AMB Live Monitoring tool](https://docs.tokenbridge.net/about-tokenbridge/components/amb-live-monitoring-application): [https://alm-xdai.herokuapp.com/](https://alm-xdai.herokuapp.com).
 Specify the hash (tx id) of the transaction used to call `transferAndCall` in the ALM entry page and it will check the status of the AMB request initiated by this transaction in real time: